pc2/SLASH/submodules/pcie-hotplug-drv/README.md

 - `echo 'rescan' > /dev/pcie_hotplug_0000:bb:dd.f`.
 This rescans the PCIe bus.
 - `echo 'hotplug' > /dev/pcie_hotplug_0000:bb:dd.f`.
 This performs a PCIe device hotplug, which reinitializes bound drivers of the device.

-The userspace application provided runs a hotplug operation.
 ## Notes

 - Ensure you have the necessary permissions to install and uninstall kernel modules.